MicrosoftDocs/globalization/globalization/input/input-method-editors.md

 An IME can be part of the operating system or a separate app.
 Windows comes with more than 20 IMEs.
 For the complete list, see [Keyboard identifiers and input method editors for Windows](/windows-hardware/manufacture/desktop/windows-language-pack-default-values).

 Your app doesn’t need to interact directly with an IME.
 It works as part of the system regardless, like a software keyboard.
 You should test the text entry user experience of your app with the IME, so you can fix any UI issues, such as the IME UI obscuring a part of your app or vice versa.
+Another thing to be wary of is keystroke detection.
+Since keystrokes don't correspond directly to characters when an IME is used, feature such as autocomplete need to be tested carefully.

 ## Requirements for third party IMEs